 - The Mobile-First Indexing Update in 2018 prioritised websites based on their mobile website first, before the desktop site.
 By then, most users browsed the web through mobile phones.
 Google ensured that it met the needs of its users by providing content that was accessible and provided a good experience on mobile.

 - The Page Experience Update in 2020 considered several signals that quantified the website experience.
 These were mobile usability, core web vitals, security and HTTPS usage.
 By calculating the time a page took to load, for example, Google was able to prioritise faster websites and create a better browsing experience for its users.

 - The Helpful Content Update in 2022 promotes websites with user-friendly content.
 This update ensures that all content in SERPs answers a question and helps the user.
-This ensured a good user experience by penalising websites that created content for search engines and not humans (we also have a handy blog that explains the relationship between content design and search engines.)
+This ensured a good user experience by penalising websites that created content for search engines and not humans.

 We can see from the small sample of these updates how Google has strived to put its users at the centre of everything it does.
 So, it’s only natural that user-centred website design and development should be at the top of its priority list when ranking websites.

 When creating a website that prioritises the user experience, there are many things we need to consider.
 Let’s discuss a few scenarios where UX does affect SEO.

 - Personas: We create personas to understand the context, motivations and needs of users on a website.
 At Nomensa, we design personas to represent important user archetypes.
 We consider Google as a user and as such, create a persona for the search engine.
 Search engines regularly visit websites to understand and index new pages or updated content.
 By creating a persona to represent Google, we ensure that the needs of this high-value user are incorporated, and SEO is brought to the heart of the design.